freenas/freenas-docs/userguide/jails.rst

    **directory in the jail are really deleted from the** :guilabel:`Source`
    **directory on the** %brand% **system.**
-   However, removing the jail storage entry only removes the pointer, leaving the data intact but not accessible from the jail.
+   However, removing the jail storage entry only removes the pointer.
+   This leaves the data intact, but not accessible from the jail.

 .. _Jail Software: